juliev42/juliev42.github.io/_pages/cv.md

 Work Experience
 ======
 * Present: Data Scientist at Cellular Longevity, Inc. (dba Loyal)
-  * Supporting clinical trial planning and a variety of cross-functional projects to bring the first-ever longevity drugs to market.
+  * Contributed to clinical trial design and a variety of cross-functional research projects to bring the first-ever longevity drugs to market.
-  * Studying dogs as a model organism for aging.
+  * Helped develop internal data science tools for use across the team
+  * Took leadership on the delivery of X-Thousand Dogs results, facilitating rapid iteration between design, engineering, and user testing

 * Winter 2019 - Summer 2021: Research Assistant @ MEDG Szolovits Lab
   * Researched bias in medical algorithms and medical datasets